-The Mathematics department offers two undergraduate programs.
-The first, leading to the Bachelor of Science degree, is designed to prepare the student for advanced study and professional work in mathematics.
+The Mathematics department offers two structured undergraduate programs.
+The first, leading to the Bachelor of Science in Mathematics degree, is designed to prepare the student for advanced study and professional work in mathematics.
 The second, for students wishing a more flexible program which provides for a concentration of work in a secondary field, leads to the Bachelor of Arts degree.

-Bachelor of Science Bachelor of Arts Master of Science in Natural Science
+Bachelor of Arts Bachelor of Science Bachelor of Science in Mathematics Master of Science in Natural Science